epfl-lara/cs320/labs/labs_01.md

 Then, you have to add the name of the new test in ''InterpreterTests'', similarly to the examples given.
 To allow a test to also use the standard library (e.g., ''Std.printString''), you can copy ''Std.scala'' from ''library/Std.scala'' to ''/test/resources/interpreter/passing''.

-For example, to add a test that expects only "Hello world" to be printed, you can add "/test/resources/interpreter/passing/Hello.scala" containing ''object Hello { Std.printString("Hello world") }'' and ''/test/resources/interpreter/outputs/Hello.txt'' containing ''Hello world'' (with a newline in the end!).
+For example, to add a test that expects only "Hello world" to be printed, you can add "/test/resources/interpreter/passing/Hello.scala" containing ''object Hello Std.printString("Hello world") end Hello'' and ''/test/resources/interpreter/outputs/Hello.txt'' containing ''Hello world'' (with a newline in the end!).
 You will also have to add a line to ''/test/scala/amyc/test/InterpreterTests.scala'':  ''@Test def testHello = shouldOutput(List("Std", "Hello"), "Hello")''.
 This will pass both files ''Std.scala'' and ''Hello.scala'' as inputs of the test.
 When you now run ''test'' from sbt, you should see the additional test case (called ''testHello'').

 ## Deliverables
 You are given **2 weeks** for this assignment.

-Deadline: **Wed, Sep 30th, 11pm**.
+Deadline: **Wed, Oct 12th, 11pm**.

 ## Related documentation